gtiosclub/Calculator-Tutorial/P3/part3.md

 <p align="center"> <img src="screenshot8.gif" height="191px" align="center"> </p>

-Xcode's vertical alignment does the trick, but it refuses to let you snap the button right next to its sibling.
+Xcode's vertical alignment does the trick, but it refuses to let you horizontally snap the button right next to its sibling.
 You can use the **arrow keys** to move the selected item around the screen, pixel by pixel.
 Pressing **←** a few times should do the trick.

-It's this same deal for all of the other buttons in the grid. *(Pro Tip: You can use ⌘ to select and copy multiple buttons at once.)*
+It's this same deal for all of the other buttons in the grid. *(Pro Tip: You can hold ⌘ to select and copy multiple buttons at once.)*

 <p align="center"> <img src="screenshot9.gif" height="321" align="center"> </p>